 My FAVORITE things I learned from the book:

-2. Recipes for when your baby starts to eat solid foods (TONS of recipes actually...and sample menus)
+1. When "going green" and saving money merge.
+Good for your wallet and the world!2.
+Recipes for when your baby starts to eat solid foods (TONS of recipes actually...and sample menus)

 3. Brief postpartum fitness suggestions

 Here is a breakdown of what you can find inside this book!
-(Scroll all the way down for your chance to WIN this book and other goodies!)

 Chapter 1 is very introductory.
 It (and most chapters) gives a breakdown of what you can do to be "pale green, a little greener, or the deepest shade of green".
 Translation: go easy or go crazy on being green depending on your situation and comfort level.
 Dr. Sears recognizes that people are busy so he tries to make "going green" as practical as possible.